How to Retrofit a Flat Roof with Metal

 Of the structural standing seam panels available, the symmetrical, T-shaped, vertical ribbed standing seam like McElroy Metal’s 238T provides the highest wind uplift capacity, the most watertight seam design, and most importantly, the ability to remove and replace individual panels anywhere in the field of the roof after installation.

-Although metal is a highly durable roofing system, a lot can happen to a roof over its lifetime.
+Although metal roofing is highly durable, a lot can happen to a roof over its lifetime.
 Galvalume-coated steel can last 50 to 60 years.
 Consequently, the ability to repair individual panels after installation is critical.

 It’s also important to consider panel lengths.
 For roofing with panel runs over 50’, panel end-laps stitch multiple panels together to create one long panel.
 Panel laps are expensive and typically the weakest link in any roof system.